emleonstz/game-server/README.md

 ### Generate match code

-Open example.php in a browser window click generate match code button check macth code from console and copy it.
+Open example.php in a browser window click generate match code button check macth code from console and copy it or send a message as an object.

 ```javascript
 socket.send(JSON.stringify({ command: "create" }));